injinj/smhasher/README.md

 2. [RiskyTest.cpp](src/RiskyTest.cpp) and [RiskyHash.h](src/RiskyHash.h) are hashes derived from
 [facil.io](https://github.com/boazsegev/facil.io) located in [fio.h](https://github.com/boazsegev/facil.io/blob/master/lib/facil/fio.h).

+I merged the LongNeighborTest from [hmakholm](https://github.com/hmakholm/smhasher):

+> # Fork information
+>
+> This fork of SMhasher is the home of a new test to discover
+> hash collisions with small Hamming distance; see [LongNeighborTest](src/LongNeighborTest.md).
+>
+> The plan is to contribute this upstream (but given that the upstream repo has
+> a numer of open pull requests, yet no commits since the "woo, we're on
+> Github" commit three years ago, holding one's breath on that is probably not
+> to be recommended).

 I also modified the Speed test to repeat the small hashes 16 times in order to show the cycles when the hash is hot in the CPU.
 The old way that SMHasher was